alpenlabs/strata/CONTRIBUTING.md

 ## Code of Conduct

-All contributors are expected to show respect and cortesy to others.
+All contributors are expected to show respect and courtesy to others.
-To make clear what is expect, everyone contributing is required to conform to the Code of Conduct.
+To make clear what is expected, everyone contributing is required to conform to the Code of Conduct.

 We are dedicated to providing a welcoming and supportive environment for all people,